shafy/shafyy/content/about.md

 I'm also the co-creator of two open-source projects: [Fugu](https://github.com/shafy/fugu), a privacy-friendly product analytics software, and [Mapzy](https://github.com/mapzy/mapzy), a store locator.

-Previously I created a school that exists only in VR (didn't work out), a plant-based cheese company (didn't work out either) and co-founded a company called [Chimpy](https://heychimpy.com) (worked out).
+Previously, I started a plant-based cheese company (didn't work out) and co-founded a company called [Chimpy](https://heychimpy.com) (worked out).

 I was born and raised in Zurich, Switzerland and currently live in Hamburg, Germany.